rafaelfachinelli/podcastr/README.md

 ### :file_cabinet: **Server**

-Open the command prompt in the project directory, open the [`main`](./) folder and execute the following commands:
+Open the command prompt in the project directory and execute the following commands:

 <details>
   <summary><i>with <b>npm</b></i></summary>